Report Filter

 Description

-This Service Area implements Virginia's Boiler and Pressure Vessel Safety Act (the Act), which enhances both public safety and occupational safety through monitoring the construction, installation, operation, and maintenance of boilers and pressure vessels.
-The Act permits the Agency to certify inspectors to act on behalf of the Commissioner of Labor and Industry and conduct inspections, which serve as a basis for issuance of a Certificate of Inspection for boilers and pressure vessels.
+This Service Area implements Virginia's Boiler and Pressure Vessel Safety Act (the Act), which enhances both public safety and occupational safety through monitoring the installation, operation, and maintenance of boilers and pressure vessels.
+The Act permits the Agency to certify inspectors to act on behalf of the Commissioner of Labor and Industry and conduct inspections, which serve as a basis for issuance of a Certificate of Inspection for boilers and pressure vessels.s.

 Mission Alignment and Authority

-This service area aligns with the Agency's mission of making Virginia a better place to work, live, and conduct business through the objective of ensuring the safety of boilers and pressure vessels located in businesses, public buildings, such as schools, apartment buildings, and other structures, where both the general public and workers may be present.
+This service area aligns with the Agency's mission of making Virginia a better place to live, work, and conduct business through the objective of ensuring the safety of boilers and pressure vessels located in businesses, public buildings, such as schools, apartment buildings, and other structures, where both the general public and workers may be present.

 Products and Services